Make Your Next Trip Extraordinary

 Best Times to Go

-If you can’t take the heat (up to 90 degrees on a three-hour game drive), then avoid December, January, and February, which are the hottest months of the year.
+If you can’t take the heat (up to 90 degrees on a three-hour game drive), then avoid December, January, and February.
 The good news is that almost all the camps and lodges have air-conditioned rooms (unfortunately, there’s not much they can do about the temperature outside).

 Biggest Rookie Mistake